 Top a cup of unsweetened Greek yogurt with berries and ground flaxseeds for an easy breakfast, or blend it in your green smoothie for some extra protein.

-Spinach, like cabbage, is low in calories and high in fiber and water content, meaning you can eat a lot of it without making a dent in your total calories for the day, says Haynes.
+Spinach, like cabbage, is low in calories and high in fiber and water content, meaning you can eat a lot of it without making a dent in your total calories for the day.

 For example, one cup of raw spinach contains just seven calories, almost one gram each of protein and fiber, and one gram of carbs.

-To incorporate more spinach in your diet, Haynes suggests blending a couple of handfuls into your smoothie, tossing it in your veggie scramble or strata, adding it to soup, or swapping it for romaine lettuce in your salad.
+To incorporate more spinach into your diet, Maguire suggests blending a couple of handfuls into your smoothie, tossing it in your veggie scramble or strata, adding it to soup, or swapping it for romaine lettuce in your salad.